JoshTheGoldfish/ghost-aws-walkthrough/README.md

 ### Select Machine Image

 This will begin the process of configuring the EC2 instance you wish to launch.
 First, you need to decide on the machine image you want.
 This is akin to selecting what operating system you'd like to run on the server.
 We're going to use the **Ubuntu Server 16.04 LST (HVM), SSD Volume Type** instance, because Ubuntu 16.04 LTS is officially supported by Ghost.
-Click on the Select button for that instance.
+Click on the "Select" button for that instance.

 ![image of AMI selection](images/2_AMI_Selection.png)